Award Process & Information

 Extended Opportunity Programs and Services (EOPS) & Cooperative Agencies Resources for Education (CARE)

-EOPS and CARE are state programs that provide grants, counseling and tutorial services to low-income, educationally disadvantage students.
+EOPS and CARE are state programs that provide grants, counseling and tutorial services to low-income, educationally disadvantaged students.
 Space is limited.
-Contact
+Contact EOPS/CARE at (408)288-3788.

 Workforce Initiative Network (WIN) and California Work Opportunities and Responsibilities to Kids (CalWORKs)